St Leonards Church,

 The Circular Font with its projecting ears and set on a short cylindrical pillar and base is Norman.

-From Easter through to Advent monthly services are held - including Holy Communion and Evensong - usually the fourth Sunday in the month.
+From Easter to Sept monthly services are held - including Holy Communion and Evensong - usually the fourth Sunday in the month and a carol service in Dec